AltPhilipp/Basel1_SportsCarRental/README.md

 This business logic was realized within Budibase with the help of a filter on the data provider used for the booking table.

 #### Business Rule 2:
-Based on the user stories, only authenticated administrators can perform add, update, or delete requests.
+Based on several user stories presented above, only authenticated administrators are allowed to perform add, update, or delete requests.

 **Path**: [`/api/admin/cars`] (example for adding a car)